python-workshop/fsdse-python-assignment-129/README.md

-# fsdse-python-assignment-129

-# Implement a stack
+# Implement a stack with push, pop, peek, and is_empty methods using a linked list.

 ## Constraints
 * If we pop on an empty stack, do we return None?
 	* Yes